alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 Bisgaard's dragged two defenders over to cover, so he's looking at space towards the other side of the pitch.
 Rather than continuing into the box, he pulls the ball back early to the centre of the pitch, 30 yards from goal.
 This space, this year, is defined by one player.
-The golden hair of Idiakez flowing as he receives the ball.
+Golden hair flowing onto the shoulders of Iñigo Idiakez as he receives the ball.
 The central pivot around which this team orbits.
 Easily the most creative midfielder that I've ever seen in my time watching matches at Pride Park.

 Idiakez wants to score, as he would do many times this season.
 He's close to the box, this is perfect range.
 He looks at goal.
 But, he